Lon Lockwood to the Rescue! Call New York's Most Trusted Electrician Today.

 Signs Your Electrical Panel May Be Overloaded

-When you begin plugging in more and more appliances for whatever reason, it’s especially important to be on the lookout for signs that your electrical panel may be producing an abnormally high amount of current.
-We’ve laid out a few telltale signs to help you determine when this may be happening.
+When you start plugging in more and more appliances, it’s especially important to look out for signs that your electrical panel may be producing an abnormally high amount of current.
+Here are a few telltale signs to help you determine when this may be happening.

 Power Outages

-Power outages are one of the most common and blatant indicators that your electrical panel is overloaded.
-These occur when your breakers trip and you’re left without power.
-Breakers can trip without your electrical panel being overloaded, but if one or more are frequently tripping, it could be that you are exceeding your home’s power capabilities.
+Power outages are one of the most common and blatant signs that your electrical panel is overloaded.
+These happen when your breakers trip and you’re left without power.
+Breakers can trip without your electrical panel being overloaded, but if one or more are frequently tripping, it could mean you’re exceeding your home’s power capabilities.

 Overheating